pingcap/docs/tikv-configuration-file.md

 ### `stats-dump-period`

-+ The interval at which statistics are output to the log.
++ The interval at which statistics are output to the log
 + Default value: `10m`

 ### `wal-dir`

-+ Raft RocksDB WAL directory.
-+ This config specifies the absolute directory path for WAL.
++ The directory in which Raft RocksDB WAL files are stored, which is the absolute directory path for WAL. **Do not** set this config the same as [`rocksdb.wal-dir`](#wal-dir).
-+ If it is not set, the log files will be in the same directory as data.
++ If not set, the log files store in the same directory as data.
 + If there are two disks on the machine, storing RocksDB data and WAL logs on different disks can improve performance.
-+ Do not set this config the same as `rocksdb.wal-dir`.
 + Default value: `""`

 ### `wal-ttl-seconds`

-+ The living time of the archived WAL files.
++ The existing time of the archived WAL files.
 When the value is exceeded, the system deletes these files.
 + Default value: `0`
 + Minimum value: `0`
-+ unit: second
++ Unit: second

 ### `wal-size-limit`